helloapro/AboutApe/README.md

 ## README About Ape

--_The purpose of this is to develop a landing page to showcase my projects at the Intro to Programming Epicodus track.

- ## Setup/Installation Requirements

--The purpose of this is to develop a landing page to showcase my projects at the Intro to Programming Epicodus track.
+_The purpose of this is to develop a landing page to showcase my projects at the Intro to Programming Epicodus track._

   ## Setup/Installation Requirements
 - _First you create a directory_
 - _Create folders within the directory to house your styling and images_
 - _Add content to your landing page_